TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-There is only one interesting thing in the output.

-The CA certificate -> `sequel-DC-CA`
+The only noteworthy detail in the output is the `CA` certificate name: `sequel-DC-CA`.

 <br />